tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 *CH2: In real-world conditions, melanopsin sensitivity-weighted retinal illumination better predicts pupil size than the weighted sum of L- and M-cone weighted retinal illumination (CIE 1931 Y, photopic illuminance).*

- To double-check that our tests conducted with the "BayesFactors" package were valid, we additionally ran a test comparing the two models defined with a function from the lme4 package ("lmer") and compared the two models from CH2 regarding their Akaike's Information Criterion (AIC).
-The resulting AIC value for the full model is lower for the full model than with the null model, confirming the results from the BayesFactor analysis.
+ To double-check that our tests conducted with the "BayesFactors" package were valid, we additionally ran a test comparing the two models defined with a function from the lme4 package ("lmer") and compared the two models from CH2 regarding their Bayesian Information Criterion (BIC).
+The resulting BIC value for the full model is lower for the full model than with the null model, confirming the results from the BayesFactor analysis.

- However, the AIC test with using models with the non-transformed light data result in the following warning: *"fit warnings: Some predictor variables are on very different scales: consider rescaling"*
-This further confirms the suggestion to use log10-transformed light data  instead of linear light data as predictors in linear regression.
+We then approximated Bayes factors from the BICs using the equation by Wagenmakers (2007), retrieved from [Stevens (2019)](https://osf.io/eszbd), resulting in very similar Bayes Factor magnitudes.

 In the code given in <span style="color: blue;">*[6] Hypothesis testing - CH3*</span>, we test our confirmatory hypothesis CH3 in the data from the field condition (subdataset "Fielddata").
 First, we conduct the test  with models including the log10-transformed mEDI  predictor and then secondly with the linear mEDI predictor.